top of page

 • Relax Under a Palm Tree

-• Explore the Island on foot (water shoes are recommended.)
+• Explore the Island on foot (bring water shoes.)

-• Get a Dominican Deep Tissue Massage (a little pricey but so worth it!)
+• Get a Dominican Deep Tissue Massage (a little pricey but worth it!)

 • Drink some local coconut water